Press

 — Stephen Dalton, The Film Verdict

-“The scenes in which Björk describes her intense feelings and amazement are among the numerous beautiful moments of the documentary film portrait Monk in Pieces…”
+“The scenes in which Björk describes her intense feelings and amazement are among the numerous beautiful moments of Monk in Pieces…”

 "Shebar pays tribute to Monk’s daring with a lively and appropriately offbeat biography of the artist… The constant presence of the truly singular art Monk created gives “Monk in Pieces” a real timeless quality… the best celebration that could be offered for an artist who found so much in her own voice.”